Sawmill Shed Rebuilding

 Once the new beams were in place the floor boards were ripped to size and nailed onto the beam system.
 Old style cut nails were used for authenticity.

-On 16 January 2021 the flooring lay down was completed.
+On 16 January 2021 the lumber floor was completed.

 The roof line was determined, with the next step being the acquisition of roof rafters, support posts, and LAM beams to span the two 23 foot openings for logs and sawed material to move through.

-Newly cut lumber staged for wall and roof supports.
+Newly cut posts and beams staged for wall and roof supports.

 February's snow melted and on the first day of spring in 2021 the building begins to rise from the deck.
 LAM beams have been purchased to span openings in front and interior of the shed.